 SECTION 1.1.
 While the School acknowledges that some educational benefit may be derived from third parties wishing to conduct classroom observations for research purposes for educational products or services, it is the responsibility of the School to protect the privacy of all students.

 SECTION 1.2.
-Requests for observations by an outside educational or clinical professional must be submitted in writing to the School Leader or his/her designee for consideration at least two weeks in advance of the requested observation.
+Requests for observations by an outside educational or clinical professional must be submitted in writing to the School Leader or their designee for consideration at least two weeks in advance of the requested observation.
 The request must include the name and credentials of the professional who will be observing the classroom, the purpose of the classroom observation, the data that will be collected and a certification that the third party will comply with the Family Educational Rights and Privacy Act (“FERPA”) and any other applicable state or federal laws pertaining to student privacy.
 In addition, the third party may be required to execute a confidentiality agreement.

 SECTION 1.3.
-School Leader or his/her designee must provide parents of students in the classroom written notice of a third party’s desire to observe the classroom, and parent concerns regarding outside observers shall be taken into consideration in the decision whether or not to allow the third party to observe the classroom.
+School Leader or their designee must provide parents of students in the classroom written notice of a third party’s desire to observe the classroom, and parent concerns regarding outside observers shall be taken into consideration in the decision whether or not to allow the third party to observe the classroom.

 SECTION 1.4.
-If the outside professional is approved for the observation, all data collected shall be provided to the School Leader or his/her designee.
+If the outside professional is approved for the observation, all data collected shall be provided to the School Leader or their designee.

 SECTION 1.5.
-Upon request, School Leader or his/her designee may, at his/her discretion, grant permission for visits by outside service providers who currently provide private educational or therapy services to a current student.
-To minimize disruption to the instructional program, outside service providers must comply with the guidelines for all visitors plus the following additional guidelines: (1) the third party must currently provide educational or therapy services to the student; (2) provide the School Leader or his/her designee an appropriate Release of Confidential Information under the Family Educational Rights and Privacy Act (FERPA), signed by the parent/guardian; (3) have the parent/guardian coordinate the observation date and time; (4) limit the observation to one hour unless an extended time period has been granted in advance of the scheduled observation; and (5) conduct the session in such a manner that allows the regular school program to continue during the visit by refraining from engaging the attention of the teacher or student(s) through conversation or other means.
+Upon request, School Leader or their designee may, at their discretion, grant permission for visits by outside service providers who currently provide private educational or therapy services to a current student.
+To minimize disruption to the instructional program, outside service providers must comply with the guidelines for all visitors plus the following additional guidelines: (1) the third party must currently provide educational or therapy services to the student; (2) provide the School Leader or their designee an appropriate Release of Confidential Information under the Family Educational Rights and Privacy Act (FERPA), signed by the parent/guardian; (3) have the parent/guardian coordinate the observation date and time; (4) limit the observation to one hour unless an extended time period has been granted in advance of the scheduled observation; and (5) conduct the session in such a manner that allows the regular school program to continue during the visit by refraining from engaging the attention of the teacher or student(s) through conversation or other means.

-School Attendance Model Policy[required]
+School Attendance Policy

 The Governing Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.